 The Gait Cycle

-- Enhances mobility and balance, crucial for walking, running, and climbing stairs.
+- Builds mobility and balance for walking, running, and climbing stairs.

 - Improves coordination between upper and lower body movements.